Wednesday 20 August 1941

 |"'Mark', a dog ammunition carrier, delivers 'ammo' to a Bren gun team, Eastern Command, 20 August 1941." © IWM (H 12984).|

 Eastern Front: Some historians consider 20 August 1941 to be the day that the siege of Leningrad begins, and this is the day that most "900-day siege" references use.
-However, the Germans are still struggling to reach the city and are facing fierce opposition from Soviet troops guarding the roads to Leningrad (see below).
+This is because 20 August 1941 is the day the Germans cut the railroad line from Moscow, effectively isolating Leningrad from the rest of Russia.
+However, it is an arbitrary date, as the Germans are still struggling on the 20h to reach Leningrad and are facing fierce opposition from Soviet troops guarding the approaches to Leningrad (see below.
 In Leningrad, Marshal Kliment Voroshilov orders the formation of Home Guard battalions in the city.
 These ad hoc units are formed mainly by women and teenagers armed with knives, ceremonial swords they have taken from above family fireplaces, hunting equipment, and whatever can be found in Leningrad museums.

 German OKW Chief Wilhelm Keitel notifies the Finnish high command (General Waldemar Erfuth) that he will be sending a plan for Finnish military involvement in the capture of Leningrad.
 Marshall Mannerheim, however, confides to Erfuth that he has no plans to make anything more than a token attack on Leningrad.
 Mannerheim has both political and military reasons to avoid an attack on the Soviet Union regardless of what the Germans want.
 When the German plan arrives, he says that he intends to say "No." This is not a unique attitude: already some Finnish troops on the Karelian Isthmus have balked at marching past pre-war borders.
 Mannerheim's consistent position throughout his career is that he has no intention of ever trying to invade Russia, he simply wants to recover territory to which he believes that Finland has historical claims.
 The Soviets, of course, consider all territory currently occupied by Soviet troops to be theirs regardless of such historical claims.